imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

 Which one do you think is better?
 Well, "better" way of writing code is subjective.
 But, I think many would agree that the second option is cleaner and easier to read.
 It doesn't modify the original array, which leads to fewer side effects and easier debugging.
+This is an example of **functional programming**, a coding paradigm that focuses on using functions to process data and avoid changing state or mutable variables.

 ## Understanding Functional Programming
 No State, No Changes in Memory?